Create a retro red and blue 3d analyph text effect in Photoshop

 R=off, G=on, B=off for magenta.

-Click OK when you're done to close the Layer Style dialog box.
+Click OK to close the Layer Style dialog box.
+You now have a completely different 3D color effect!

 The retro anaglyph 3D text effect in Photoshop using green and magenta colors